 COVID-19 disinformation: Why and how it’s happening

 UCS has studied the disinformation playbook— strategies used by corporate actors to undermine science.
 The goal of disinformation, whether it's disseminated by corporations or other sources, is the same: to confuse the public and control the narrative for financial, political, or ideological gain.
-In the case of COVID-19, political leaders are spreading misinformation to minimize the severity of the disease, discredit preventative social distancing measures, and sow distrust of government data.
+During the COVID-19 pandemic, political leaders have spread misinformation to minimize the severity of the disease, discredit preventative social distancing measures, and sow distrust of government data.

 Disinformation is more likely to take root and proliferate if people lack reliable access to accurate, up-to-date information.
 In the past, scientific experts have played a key role in providing such information to the public.
-During the COVID-19 pandemic, however, federal scientists, especially CDC scientists, have been silenced in a way that would have been unthinkable during previous epidemics.
+During the COVID-19 pandemic, however, federal scientists, especially CDC scientists, were silenced by the Trump administration in a way that would have been unthinkable during previous epidemics.

 In an environment where scientists are restricted from speaking and government officials announce falsehoods to the public, disinformation is all the more likely to occur and spread, with disastrous results.
 Strong beliefs in disinformation can result in consumers doing dangerous things (like this couple who ingested a form of chloroquine), government shelving important scientific work (like this NIH study), scientists facing serious harassment (like this researcher in Brazil), and the longterm loss of public trust in government science, which we need to be able to rely on to help keep us safe during this and future crises.